"Legend tells of a legendary warrior whose kung fu skills were the stuff of legend." - Po, Kung Fu Panda, 2008

 Training can be arranged for as little as one day (for tourists) and as long as a month/year or more for serious students.

-What Type of Training You'll Receive
+Types of Training You'll Receive

 The schedule of a serious student is grueling.
 Breakfast is at 7 a.m. and at that point, you'll already have had an hour of Chi Kung and Tai Chi behind you.
 Then there's training until lunch, more training until dinner, and after dinner, Mandarin language class or acupuncture study or the study of Buddhism.
 Your body will be sore and your brain full but it seems like a pretty neat way to get a giant gulp of Chinese culture.

-A Report From a Shaolin Student
+A Report From a Student

 Aside from Matthew Polly, who describes his immersion in Kung Fu training at Shaolin Temple in 1992 in his fantastic book American Shaolin, some Westerners who go to Shaolin Temple these days leave disappointed.
 There are mixed reviews.